Freedeck/Susdeck/README.md

 ## How do I use Susdeck?

-**First, you will need VB-cable (Virtual audio cable Susdeck uses)** Clone the repo, then change `Settings.js.default` to only have it's extension `.js`.
+**First, you will need any virtual audio cable (Such as VB-Cable, Susdeck's default)** Clone the repo, then change `Settings.js.default` to only have it's extension `.js`.
 Next, modify the settings however you want, you can add authentication, a password, and a message for when somebody tries to login to your Susdeck.

 Now, for the fun part.
 Run `npm run setup` and then `npm run start`.

-Susdeck Companion will open. **This is normal!** This is how you will configure your Susdeck.
+Susdeck Companion will open.
+**This is normal!**
+This is how you will configure your Susdeck.
-Now your computer is hosting a server on port 5754 (or your `PORT` in the env).
-Get any iOS device and go to `yourlocalip:5754` in Safari.
+Now your computer is hosting a server on port 5754 (or your `PORT` in `Settings.js`).
+Get any device and go to `yourlocalip:5754` in a web browser (for iOS, use Safari for best results).

+## iOS EXCLUSIVE

 Now, add the app to your home screen by pressing the share button.
 Next, open the app on your device.
 It will be full screen.
 **Susdeck is best used in landscape/horizontal mode.**

+## Ok, back to normal

 There are preloaded keys, for example `Shooting` will make CoD shooting sounds play through your computer and your VB-Cable.